nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-There are no applicants marked as done.
+There are no applicants marked as "Done".
     * 3b1.
-RecruitIn informs the user that no applicants were marked as done, and thus no applicants were deleted.
+RecruitIn informs the user that no applicants were marked as "Done", and thus no applicants were deleted.

     Use case ends.